Ehsan-zangeneh/ad-events-challenge/README.md

 **Java 17** and **Docker** be installed on your machine <br />
 you also need a **docker bridge nework** named "my-network".

-go to the project's dorectory and run the following command:
+go to the project's directory and run the following command:
 1) gradle clean build
 2) docker build -t challenge:latest .
 3) docker-compose up -d

 Now the app is running on port 8080 accessible on http://localhost:8080/challenge<br />
-you can also access the database on http://localhost:8090
+you can also access the database via adminer on http://localhost:8090

 to connect to the DB: <br />
 Server: database <br />